-Why do seasoned contesters make contact after contact on a run frequency without throwing their callsign out?
+Why do operators make contact after contact on a run frequency without throwing their callsign out?
+This has become a bad trend by many contesters and by a fair number of DXpedition ops.

 Time to get out my soapbox and start jumping up and down.
-And I’d like to hear from all you contesters out there too!
+And I’d like to hear from all you contesters and DXped chasers out there too!

 The ARRL DX SSB Contest just ended and I had another great time, except for two irritating things that kept happening over and over and over – stations that wait forever to ID and stations that rush through their ID so fast that nobody can understand them.